the-fellowship-co/facade/docs/bylding_backends/expose_your_frontends.md

 ```
 Use the `/graphiql` url to start GraphiQL in your browser, there you could view docs and test out your endpoints.

-And use the hosted url to power your frontends.
+Finally use the hosted url to power your frontends.

 ```graphql
 query {